amogod/harMAN/README.md

   as a JSON object.

-- **`operationName`**: If the provided `query` contains multiple named operations, this specifies which operation should be
+- **`operationName`**: If the provided `query` contains multiple named operations, this specifies which operation should be executed.
+If not provided, a 400 error will be returned if the `qu